AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 ### Add custom error handler function {#add-custom-errror-handler}

-You can add a custom error handler function to:
+You can add a custom error handler function to perform some of the actions like:
 * handle error responses or display error messages that use non-standard error responses.
-It is important to note that these non-standard error responses do not comply with the standard schema of error responses as described in the [Failure/error response format](#failureerror-response-format) section.
+It is important to note that these non-standard error responses do not comply with the [standard schema of error responses](#failure-response-format).
 * send analytics events to any analytics platforms.
-For example, Google Analytics or Adobe Analytics etc.
+For example, Adobe Analytics.
 * display modal dialog with error messages.

+In addition to the mentioned actions, the custom error handlers can be utilized to execute customized functions that meet specific user requirements.

 The custom error handler is a function (Client Library) designed to respond to errors returned by an external service and deliver a customized response to end users.
-To load a custom error handler function, provide an annotation as `@errorHandler`.
-This annotation helps to identify the error handler function specified in the js file.
+Any Client Library with annotation `@errorHandler` is considered as a custom error handler function.
+This annotation helps to identify the error handler function specified in the `.js` file.
-To understand how to create and configure a custom error handler using the [Rule Editor's Invoke service](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-advanced-authoring/rule-editor.html?lang=en#invoke) action, the Adaptive Form with two fields, **Pet ID** and **Pet Name** is used.
-Now, use a custom error handler at the **Pet ID** field to check it for various validation criteria based on the data source.
+To understand how to create and use a custom error handler using the [Rule Editor's Invoke service](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-advanced-authoring/rule-editor.html?lang=en#invoke) action, let's take an example of Adaptive Form with two fields, **Pet ID** and **Pet Name** and use a custom error handler at the **Pet ID** field to check it for various validation criteria based on the data source, for example, `200 - OK`,`404 - Not Found`, `400 - Bad Request`.

 To add and use a custom error handler in an Adaptive Form, perform the following steps:
 1. [Create a custom error function](#create-custom-error-message)